AAlexeykuz/salut_assembler/README.md

 PUSH S.Reg|Reg|Imm
 ```

-When PS is pushed it includes fifth bit as SL flag.
+When PS is pushed it includes SL flag as a fifth bit.

 Actions: SP = SP - 1, Memory[SP] = Value